Post by Barry Kresch

 The Most Important Part Of The Incentive

 While the headline incentive is $1,000, the big strategic win for the utilities is the load-shifting that comes from managed charging.
-It is part of a future that also includes distributed generation and dispatchable storage, and is how the grid can be more flexibly managed.
-A small vehicle to grid pilot program that is just getting started, the virtual power plant incentive for stationary storage, are other steps toward extending dispatchable storage beyond grid-scale batteries.
+It is part of a future that also includes distributed generation and dispatchable storage, and is a part of how the grid can be more flexibly managed.
+A small vehicle to grid pilot program that is just getting started, and the virtual power plant incentive for stationary storage, are other steps toward extending dispatchable storage beyond grid-scale batteries.

 Not only does off-peak charging help avoid the necessity of building additional distribution infrastructure, it has the potential to lower ratepayer bills.
 A study commissioned by the state several years ago conducted by MJ Bradley and Associates, modeled that if EVs become widely adopted and mostly charge off-peak, that revenue could cause the utilities to exceed their permitted rate of return.
 The overage would be returned to ratepayers.

-Public Benefits Charge and SB 4
+Public Benefits Charge and SB4

 The summer of 2024 brought a perfect storm.
-The Combined Public Benefits Charge (CPBC) of the Eversource and UI bills spiked, mostly due to the Millstone rate adjustment and the recoupment stemming from the pandemic moratorium on account shut-offs.
+The Combined Public Benefits Charge (CPBC) of the Eversource and UI bills spiked, mostly due to the Millstone Nuclear Power rate adjustment and the recoupment stemming from the pandemic moratorium on account shut-offs.
 The CPBC, like the other charges, is billed on a per kWh basis.
 During a hot summer, when AC use was high, so was the charge.
 This led to public anger, and of course, the opportunity to turn it into a political football.

 The Bigger Picture